snaildos/docs/API.md

   /!\ This has a single exception which is the "fetch currently playing" endpoint.
 (Refer to the proper section of the documentation for more)

-- If the requested action modifies, deletes, to posts a certain document from the database For example, register user) it returns data that has been modified by consequence of the requested action or if the content was created it returns important data to access the newly created data
+- If the requested action modifies, deletes, to posts a certain document from the database (for example, register user) it returns data that has been modified a consequence of the requested action or if the content was created it returns important data to access the newly created data

 - For example, registering a new user: